mithril-security/blind_llama_client/client/README.md

 + **The Cloud provider**: they provide the infrastructure, Hypervisor, VMs and OS, to the AI provider.
 Examples of Cloud providers in the industry include Azure, GCP, AWS, etc.

 + **The hardware providers**: they provide the physical components, CPU, GPU, TPMs, etc. to the Cloud provider.
-Examples of hardware provders in the industry include Intel, AMD, Nvidia, etc.
+Examples of hardware providers in the industry include Intel, AMD, Nvidia, etc.

 The higher the party in the stack, the closer they are to the data.
 Thus, the AI provider if malicious or negligent represents the biggest security risk for the user of the API.